shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-2-entra-connect-attacks/README.md

 Set-AADIntUserPassword -SourceAnchor "IMMUTABLE_ID" -Password "MYPASS" -AccessToken $at -Verbose
 ```
 Now, open https://entra.microsoft.com in the browser **in incognito** and login as that user *VICTIM_USER@YOURDOMAIN.onmicrosoft.com* with the new password :)

+#### Possible Mitigations
+- Enable Multi-Factor Authentication (MFA): Require MFA for all users, which adds an extra layer of security beyond just the password.
+- Monitor Access Logs: Regularly review access and audit logs to detect any unusual or unauthorized activities.
+- Use Conditional Access Policies: Implement conditional access policies to control access based on conditions such as location, device compliance, and user risk.
+- Limit Privileges: Ensure that only authorized personnel have privileges to reset passwords and access sensitive information.
+- Security Awareness Training: Educate users about phishing and other social engineering attacks to reduce the risk of credential compromise.
+- Use Strong Password Policies: Enforce strong password policies, including complexity requirements and regular password changes.
+- By implementing these mitigations, organizations can reduce the risk of unauthorized password resets and protect their users' accounts.

 #
 # Finished?
 Reset the password back to the original one